Lissy93/framework-benchmarks/.github/README.md

 - SEO: Basic meta and og tags, SSR where possible,
 - CI: Automated tests, lints and validation should ensure all changes are compliant

+### Benchmarking Requirements
+To compare the frameworks, we need to measure:
+- Bundle size & output
+- Load metrics: FCP, LCP, CLS, TTI, interaction latency
+- Hydration/SSR cost, CPU & memory
+- Cold vs. warm cache behaviour
+- Memory usage: idle, post-flow, leak delta
+- Build time & dev server HMR latency

 ### UI Requirements
-The interface is simple, but must be identical arcorss all apps, as seen in the screenshot below
+The interface is simple, but must be identical arcorss all apps.
+As validated by the snapshots in the tests.<br>
+The screenshots will all look like this:

 <img src="https://i.ibb.co/ymGkLnMY/weather-front.png" width="400" />